 The Museum of Siam: a maze of interactive exhibitions

-This turned out to be a blessing in disguise, as it gave us more time to spend at our next destination: the Museum of Siam.
-We’ve been to a lot of museums on our travels, and this one ranks right up there among the best.
+We’ve been to a lot of museums on our travels, and the Museum of Siam one ranks right up there among the best.
+It was a lot of fun.

-For the 100-baht entrance fee (it’s 50 baht if you’re a student), we enjoyed three hours of fascinating exploration of Thai identity and culture, and would’ve spent longer if it wasn’t for our rumbling stomachs.
+For the 100-baht entrance fee (it’s 50 baht if you’re a student), which is cheaper than a lot of other attractions, we enjoyed three hours of fascinating exploration of Thai identity and culture.
+We would’ve spent longer if it wasn’t for our rumbling stomachs.

 Organised into 14 different interactive room displays, the museum invites visitors to ‘decode Thainess’ by exploring various components of the nation’s identity, such as its food, traditions, dress, music, history and religion.
 By the time we worked our way through most of the puzzles and games, lunch was long overdue.
 We grabbed some tasty cheap local food at Baan Thatien nearby, and took a slow walk with the camera back towards the hostel.

-Khao San Road at night: quirky street food and foot massage
+Khao San Road at night: quirky street food and a foot massage

 Our plans for a quiet Sunday night in were soon disrupted when we got chatting to a British solo traveller called Sam, and headed out once again to Khao San Road.
 Brimming with Chang beer confidence and perhaps wanting to impress a new friend, we felt the time was right to try eating a scorpion.
 We picked up two for 100 bahts from a street vendor.
 How can I describe the flavour?
 It was a bit like a pork scratching thrice-charred to death on a BBQ.